LezWatch/lezwatchtv-wporg/readme.txt

 * If no type is passed to '...
 Of The Day' it will default to the character of the day.
 * If no date is passed to 'On This Day' it will default to today.
-* If no format type is passed to 'Stats' it will default to display both character and show stats.
 * If no year is passed to 'This Year' it will default to this current year.

 == Frequently Asked Questions ==